Mauritania: CMRN and CMSN military governments (1978–1984)

 Chinguetti was a center of Islamic scholarship in West Africa.

 Mustafa Ould Salek's Military Committee for National Recovery proved incapable of either establishing a strong base of power or extracting the country from its destabilizing conflict with the Sahrawi resistance movement, the Polisario Front.
 It quickly fell, to be replaced by another military government, the Military Committee for National Salvation.

 Colonel Mohamed Khouna Ould Haidallah soon emerged as its strongman.
 By giving up all claims to Western Sahara, he found peace with the Polisario and improved relations with its main backer, Algeria, but relations with Morocco, the other party to the conflict, and its European ally France, deteriorated.
 Instability continued, and Haidallah's ambitious reform attempts foundered.
 His regime was plagued by attempted coups and intrigue within the military establishment.
 It became increasingly contested due to his harsh and uncompromising measures against opponents; many dissidents were jailed, and some executed.

-Slavery in Mauritania still exists, despite being officially abolished three timesː 1905, 1981, and again in August 2007.
+Slavery in Mauritania still exists, despite being officially abolished three times: in 1905, 1981, and again in August 2007.
 Anti-slavery activists are persecuted, imprisoned and tortured.

 In 1981, United States newspapers mistakenly reported that the Central Intelligence Agency planned a covert operation to overthrow the government of Mauritania as part of the U.S. Cold War strategy.
 Journalist Bob Woodward later wrote that the mistake was made by "White House aides unfamiliar with the world" who meant to leak news about an operation planned for Mauritius.